pudly/schmopera-hugo/content/articles/an-insightful-relevant-look-at-divas.md

 date = "2018-06-22T20:51:00-04:00"
 lastmod = "2018-06-22T21:03:00-04:00"
 publishDate = "2018-06-22T20:51:00-04:00"
-slug = "an-insightful-relevant-look-at-divas"
-title = "An Insightful, Relevant Look At Divas"
+short_description = "But of course, I would be remiss if I did not mention Arielle Rogers as Sisieretta Jones.
+Arielle Rogers had easily the most to do throughout the night: Sisieretta eventually became the emotional core of the evening, and that is no small task." slug = "an-insightful-relevant-look-at-divas" title = "An Insightful, Relevant Look At Divas"
 +++